sep 20 2020 | ⏳: 4 mins

 While it would be nice for me to see how the website is doing, and how it's ahead of the curve for SEO, I am more concerned about our collective lack of understanding of the way our data is used in the digital world.

-It also could be that you, the visitor, may not care much for third-party cookies or your data getting fed into Google's system whereby your web-usage will be analysed to make their products more 'relevant' to your usage (the quotes are intentionally placed).
+It also could be that you, the visitor, may not care much for third-party cookies or your data getting fed into Google's system whereby your web-usage will be analysed to make their products more 'relevant' to your usage (the quotes highlighting the operative word here).

 Either way, jinyoung.xyz is not a platform for commercial usage (and I can assure you it will remain that way), which means that having the analytics function is only redundant for me.
 It's a 'nice-to-have', but by no means a 'required'.